intersystems/quickstarts-multimodel-java/README.md

 This sample code shows object, relational, and native access from a Java application to InterSystems IRIS.
 Airport data is stored using objects and retrieved using SQL, and a custom data structure is created using to handle route information between airports.

 1. Start with an installation of Java and a running instance of InterSystems IRIS.
-2. Download the latest JDBC driver for Java from the [InterSystems Drivers Download page](https://intersystems-community.github.io/iris-driver-distribution/)
+2. Download the appropriate JDBC and XEP drivers for your system from the [InterSystems Drivers Download page](https://intersystems-community.github.io/iris-driver-distribution/)
+3. Clone this repository and open it in your preferred IDE.
-3. Add the InterSystems JDBC driver to your CLASSPATH according to the [Connection Your Application documentation page](https://docs.intersystems.com/components/csp/docbook/DocBook.UI.Page.cls?KEY=ADRIVE#ADRIVE_jdbc)
+4. Add the drivers to the `lib` folder of this repo, or to your CLASSPATH according to the [Connection Your Application documentation page](https://docs.intersystems.com/components/csp/docbook/DocBook.UI.Page.cls?KEY=ADRIVE#ADRIVE_jdbc).
-4. Clone this repository and open it in your preferred IDE.
 5. In `multimodelQS.java`, on lines 29-32, change username, password, IP, port and namespace to point to your instance of InterSystems IRIS
-6. Compile the project and run multimodelQS.java.
-If all works correctly, you will see a list of airports output.
-Data is stored using XEP (objects) and retrieved using JDBC (relationally).
-7. If you would like to see how to store data natively using Java:
-    1. Find and uncomment the following lines:
+6. If you would like to see how to store data natively using Java, find and uncomment the following lines:
     ```
     // storeAirfare(irisNative);
     // checkAirfare(irisNative);
     ```
+7. Compile the project and run multimodelQS.java.
+If all works correctly, you will see a list of airports output.
+Data is stored using XEP (objects) and retrieved using JDBC (relationally).
-    2. Enter departure airport: **BOS**
+    1. Enter departure airport: **BOS**
-    3. Enter destination airport: **AUS**
+    2. Enter destination airport: **AUS**

     The output should say:
     >Printed to ^airport global.
 The distance in miles between BOS and AUS is: 1698.